 Majority of the companies in the US medical device industry are concentrated in regions known for other high-technology industries, such as microelectronics and biotechnology.
 The states with the highest number of companies in the medical device industry include New York, California, Florida, Michigan, Pennsylvania, Massachusetts, Minnesota, Illinois, and Georgia.
 Compared to several other industries including telecommunications, automotive, and defense, the medical device industry invests a higher percentage of their yearly revenues into product innovation, reflecting the competitive nature of the industry and constant innovation and improvement requirements of existing technologies.

 Several companies in the medical device industry are still struggling to formulate an accurate market entry strategy and gain a stronger foothold in the US medical device industry.
-If you are one of them, know about our solutions for companies in the medical device industry.
+If you are one of them, get in touch to know about our solutions for companies in the medical device industry.

 Major market entry hurdles in the US medical device industry